markonoo/astrovela-app/CRISP_CHAT_INTEGRATION.md

 ## How It Works

-1. **Automatic Loading**: The Crisp chat widget loads automatically on every page
+1. **Selective Loading**: The Crisp chat widget loads automatically ONLY on support pages (Help Center & Contact Us)
-2. **Bottom Right Corner**: Users will see a chat bubble in the bottom right corner
+2. **Bottom Right Corner**: Users will see a chat bubble in the bottom right corner on support pages
 3. **Real-time Notifications**: When logged into your Crisp dashboard, you'll receive real-time notifications when users message you
 4. **Mobile Responsive**: Works perfectly on mobile and desktop
+5. **No Distraction**: Chat widget is hidden on other pages (landing, pricing, quiz) to avoid distracting users from conversion flows

 ## What Users Will See